Info and Relationships (structure pages and content)

 Elements with labels

-If you use elements in Intrexx that can be associated with a label, you always have the option of creating the label at the same time as the element.
+If you use elements in Intrexx that can have a label, then you always have the option of creating this label together with the element.
 The label is then automatically associated with the element and the relationship can be determined by assistive technologies.

 Example: Input field

-When creating an input field, activate the "Generate field title" checkbox.
+When creating an input field, activate the "Create field title" checkbox.
 The field title is used as a label for the input field.

 Example: Form Wizard